bojanakoteska/SchrodingerAPI/README.md

 - Ensure you have Apache Maven installed.
 You can download it from [here](https://maven.apache.org/download.cgi).
 - Ensure you have Python 3 installed.
 You can download it from [here](https://www.python.org/downloads/).

+### Supported Environments

+This project is compatible with Windows, macOS, and Linux distributions.
+Ensure that you have Python and Java installed and configured properly on your system.

 ### Build Instructions